Skip to main content

 It is critically important to carefully control access to your enterprise (meta)data.
 Cirra AI and Salesforce together provide multiple layers of protection:

-• All access to Cirra AI is through OAuth with a Connected App
+• All access to Cirra AI is through OAuth with either a Connected App or an External Client App

-• No need to share your Salesforce user credentials with Cirra AI
+• You do not need to share your Salesforce user credentials with Cirra AI

 • Cirra AI's access to your Salesforce org is limited to that of the user you used to establish the OAuth connection.

-• Salesforce provides numerous tools to control who has access to Connected Apps
+• Salesforce provides numerous tools to control who has access to Connected or External Client Apps

 • Cirra AI allows you to further limit the access granted to orgs, or categories of orgs, to avoid exposing confidential information